cykelstativet/Oneplus-Update-Script/README.md

 ___________________________________________________

 This one is setup to flash OOS 11.0.7 on N10 BE2026 BE86AA.
 You can add other firmwares in the "be2026" folder, the script will ask you which firmware (folder) to flash.
 I'm not sure though that the nordSDK in here works with N10.
 I use it for my N100.
 It's necessary since the normal ADB/fastboot doesn't work properly with OnePlus fastbootd.
 No real configuration should be necessary since this one is preconfigured for the N10, as long as you put the files the correct place.
 11.0.7 files are already included in the correct place so will work out of the box.
 You can look through the files to see how it's set up.

+Boot image is not patched with Magisk.
+So you'll have to do that.
 ___________________________________________________

 -Put the three folders in the zip inside C:\Android\